1962 European Athletics Championships

 The 7th European Athletics Championships were held from 12–16 September 1962 in the JNA Stadium in Belgrade, Yugoslavia (present-day Serbia).
 Contemporaneous reports on the event were given in the Glasgow Herald.
-Just before the meet, the IAAF council approved the use glass fibre poles for pole vaulting.
+Just before the meet, the IAAF council approved the use of glass fibre poles for pole vaulting.
 As a consequence, competitors were able to use them during the meet if they wished.